NLP-Casey-Harris-Wood-Project/nlp-project/README.md

 <b><u><i>Initial Questions:</i></u></b>

-1. Is there unique terminology used for Python and HTML?
+1. Is there unique terminology used more frequently for Python and HTML?
-2. Are there words that are used more in Python than HTML and vice versa?
+2. Does one programming language have a higher sentiment score on average than the other?
 3. Are there 2-word combinations that are used more in Python than HTML and vice versa?
-4. Does http occur more in Python or in HTML?
+4. Do hyperlinks (text begining with 'http') occur more frequently in Python or in HTML readmes?

 ## Dataset